 In our analysis, the energy denominator in Eq.
-(3) becomes temperature-dependent and therefore dominates the temperature dependence of the Rashba splitting.
+(3) becomes temperature dependent and therefore dominates the temperature dependence of the Rashba splitting.
+We note that the electronic wave functions are also temperature dependent, but we neglect this effect in the following discussion.
 Thermal expansion increases the interatomic distances and drives the system towards the atomic limit.
 This leads to an increase in the A-point band gap which therefore reduces the Rasbha splitting according to Eq.
 (3), and in agreement with our first-principles calculations.
-The electron-phonon contribution is harder to interpret: different phonon modes couple differently to electronic states, and although the band gap at the A-point decreases with increasing temperature, the minimum band gap increases with increasing temperature.
-The Bi p_z like states dominating the conduction band and the Te and I p_z -like states dominating the valence band are oriented along the stacking c-direction in the bismuth tellurohalides (see Fig. 1).
+The electron-phonon contribution is harder to interpret (see first column of Fig. 2): different phonon modes couple differently to electronic states, and although the band gap at the A point decreases with increasing temperature, the minimum band gap increases with increasing temperature.
+The Bi $p_z$ -like states dominating the conduction band and the Te and I $p_z$ -like states dominating the valence band are oriented along the stacking c direction in the bismuth tellurohalides (see Fig. 1).
 As a consequence, the phonon modes that dominate electron-phonon coupling are those that correspond to atomic vibrations that change the interlayer distance.